nyamuda/JAVA-SPRING-BOOT-RESTful-API/README.md

 1. To save a topic:</br>
 <code>/topic/save</code></br>
 <code>{"name":"Topic Name"}</code></br>
-//Once you add a topic you should also add the curriculum the topic is under
+//Once you add a topic, you should also add the curriculum the topic is under
 2. To add a curriculum to a topic:</br>
 <code>/topic/add_curriculum</code></br>
 <code>{